 She lectures widely on many topics in ophthalmology to ophthalmology residents, family medicine residents, emergency medicine residents, ophthalmic technicians, surgical technicians, and patients.

 Dr. Turner is the author of An Introduction to Cataracts and Cataract Surgery on the VisionAware website, where you can learn more about cataracts, including:

 "Cortical" refers to white opacities, or cloudy areas, that develop in the lens cortex, which is the peripheral (outside) edge of the lens.
 Changes in the water content of the lens fibers create clefts, or fissures, that look like the spokes of a wheel pointing from the outside edge of the lens in toward the center.

 These fissures can cause the light that enters the eye to scatter, creating problems with blurred vision, glare, contrast, and depth perception.
-(See What Kinds of Vision Changes Are Related to Cataracts? for more information.)
+(See Vision Changes Related to Cataracts for more information.)
 People with diabetes are at risk for developing cortical cataracts.

 Photo of an eye with a cortical cataract.

 This type of cataract begins as a small opaque or cloudy area on the "posterior," or back surface of the lens.
 It is called "subcapsular" because it forms beneath the lens capsule, which is a small "sac," or membrane, that encloses the lens and holds it in place.

 Subcapsular cataracts can interfere with reading and create "halo" effects and glare around lights.
 People who use steroids, or have diabetes, extreme nearsightedness, and/or retinitis pigmentosa may develop this type of cataract.
 Subcapsular cataracts can develop rapidly and symptoms can become noticeable within months.